Minimum fee recommendations and collective agreements in the music sector

 DECK, the DJ union, is a member of younion – die Daseinsgewerkschaft.
 Their fair pay recommendations are intended for use by DJs registered with the AKM/LSG at publicly funded events and have been calculated considering cost of living, but not including taxes.

-Austria has no minimum wage required by law.
-However, 99% of employees are covered by collective agreements (between employers and labor unions) that include a minimum wage.
-The Austrian Chamber of Commerce and Labor Union Association have agreed on a minimum wage of €1500 per month (gross) for most collective agreements.
+Austria has no statutory minimum wage.
+However, 99% of workers are covered by collective agreements between employers and labor unions that include a minimum wage.

-In comparison: Germany has a statutory minimum wage; as of 2021, all workers must be paid at least €9.50 per hour (gross).
+For comparison: Germany has a statutory minimum wage; as of January 2025, all workers must be paid at least €12.82 per hour (gross).
 They also have a right to vacation time and paid sick leave.

-Collective agreement for musicians
+Collective agreement for musicians in concert venues and music & dance companies

-The following salaries were negotiated by the Österreichischer Veranstalterverband (Austrian Association of Concert Promoters) and Younion, the Austrian labor union association.
+This collective agreement was negotiated by the Österreichischer Veranstalterverband (Austrian Association of Concert Promoters) and Younion, the Austrian labor union association.
 They apply whenever a member of the Veranstalterverband engages musicians.

-Collective agreement for the film and music industry
+Collective Agreement for the film and music industry

 This collective agreement has been reached between the Fachverband der Film- und Musikwirtschaft Österreichs der Wirtschaftskammer Österreich (Film and Music Industry Professional Association, part of the Austrian Chamber of Commerce) and younion, the Austrian Unions’ Association.
 It applies to workers and apprentices of all member companies of the Fachverband, with the exception of workers to whom the collective agreement for film professions applies.